jxcodes/yellicode-java-extension/docs/api.md

 * options: [PropertyOptions](#property-options)

    An optional PropertyOptions object.
-### CSharpWriter.writeStructBlock(definition, contents) : this
+### JavaWriter.writeStructBlock(definition, contents) : this
 Writes a block of code, wrapped in a struct declaration and opening and closing brackets.
 This function does not write struct members.
 Writes a block of code, wrapped in a struct declaration and opening and closing brackets.
 This function does not write struct members.
 * definition: [StructDefinition](#struct-definition)

    The struct definition.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the struct contents.
-### CSharpWriter.writeStructBlock(cls, contents, options) : this
+### JavaWriter.writeStructBlock(cls, contents, options) : this
 Writes a block of code, wrapped in a struct declaration and opening and closing brackets.
 This function does not write struct members.
 Writes a block of code, wrapped in a struct declaration and opening and closing brackets.
 This function does not write struct members.
 * cls: Type

    The struct type.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the struct contents.
 * options: [StructOptions](#struct-options)

    An optional StructOptions object.
-### CSharpWriter.writeUsingDirectives(values) : this
+### JavaWriter.writeUsingDirectives(values) : this
 Writes 1 or more using directives, each on a new line.
 * values: string

    A collection of strings, typically namespace names.
-### CSharpWriter.writeXmlDocLines(lines) : this
+### JavaWriter.writeXmlDocLines(lines) : this
 Writes a paragraph of xml doc comments, each line starting with forward slashes '/// '.
 * lines: string
-### CSharpWriter.writeXmlDocParagraph(paragraph) : this
+### JavaWriter.writeXmlDocParagraph(paragraph) : this
 Writes a paragraph of xml doc comments, each line starting with forward slashes '/// '.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options (default: 100 characters).
 Writes a paragraph of xml doc comments, each line starting with forward slashes '/// '.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options (default: 100 characters).
 * paragraph: string

    The paragraph to write.
-### CSharpWriter.writeXmlDocParagraph(paragraph) : this
+### JavaWriter.writeXmlDocParagraph(paragraph) : this
 Writes a paragraph of xml doc comments, each line starting with forward slashes '/// '.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options (default: 100 characters).
 Writes a paragraph of xml doc comments, each line starting with forward slashes '/// '.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options (default: 100 characters).
 * paragraph: string
-### CSharpWriter.writeXmlDocSummary(element) : this
+### JavaWriter.writeXmlDocSummary(element) : this
 Writes a <summary> XML doc tag from an array of string comments.
 Each comment will be written on a new line.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options (default: 100 characters).
 Writes a <summary> XML doc tag from a string.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options.
 Writes a <summary> XML doc tag from the element's ownedComments.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options.
 (default: 100 characters).
 * element: Element
-### CSharpWriter.writeXmlDocSummary(paragraph) : this
+### JavaWriter.writeXmlDocSummary(paragraph) : this
 Writes a <summary> XML doc tag from an array of string comments.
 Each comment will be written on a new line.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options (default: 100 characters).
 Writes a <summary> XML doc tag from a string.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options.
 Writes a <summary> XML doc tag from the element's ownedComments.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options.
 (default: 100 characters).
 * paragraph: string
-### CSharpWriter.writeXmlDocSummary(paragraph) : this
+### JavaWriter.writeXmlDocSummary(paragraph) : this
 Writes a <summary> XML doc tag from an array of string comments.
 Each comment will be written on a new line.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options (default: 100 characters).
 Writes a <summary> XML doc tag from a string.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options.
 Writes a <summary> XML doc tag from the element's ownedComments.
 The output will be word-wrapped to the current maxCommentWith specified in the writer options.
 (default: 100 characters).
 * paragraph: string